anugrahn1/goto-github.nvim/README.md

 ## ToDo

 - Test on Windows and MacOS
-- Add option to make custom keymaps
+- Add option to enable a popup confirming whether or not a new file should be created if it doesn't already exist